The modern theosophical movement was founded in 1875 by H.P. Blavatsky.

 To serve humanity by cultivating an ever deepening understanding and realisation of the Ageless Wisdom, spiritual self-transformation, and the Unity of all Life.

-To help carry out those mission the Society presents for consideration a contemporary statement of the Ancient Wisdom called Theosophy.
+To help carry out our mission, the Society presents for consideration a contemporary statement of the Ancient Wisdom called Theosophy.
 The Theosophical Society does not require its members to accept all or indeed any of the Theosophical teachings.
-The motto of the Society is “There is no religion higher than Truth.”
-The term “religion” in that motto refers not only to churches, but to any system of belief or ideas – including the Society’s statement of Theosophy.
+The motto of the Society is: “There is no religion higher than Truth.”
+The term “religion” in the motto refers to religion in its highest sense, inclusive of all life.
+To see each religion as an expression of the Divine Wisdom, adapted to the needs of a particular time and place.
+Theosophy regards the universe as alive and interrelated, with an intelligent order guiding the cyclical evolution of all life.
+The Theosophical Society in New Zealand supports the right of individual freedom of thought for every person and that any teachings are in no way binding on any member of the Society.

-Most Theosophical members agree generally on the basic ideas and ideals of Theosophy, but they are free to reject any of them and to interpret all of them according to their own lights.
-To be a member of the Society, one must only subscribe to its objects.
-Yet the Society does offer a view of life that is remarkable for its comprehensiveness, coherence and timelessness, a contemporary formulation of an ancient Wisdom Tradition that is the basis for a satisfying, productive life that enables those who follow it to discover their own inner nature and to contribute to the welfare of the world.
+The ideals and principals of Theosophy are offered for consideration and members are free to accept or reject the teachings according to their own spiritual development.
+To be a member of the Society, one must be in sympathy with all of its objects.
+The Society offer a view of life that is remarkable for its comprehensiveness, coherence and timelessness, a contemporary formulation of an ancient Wisdom Tradition that is the basis for a satisfying, productive life that enables those who follow it to discover their own inner nature and to contribute to the welfare of the world.
+This is represented in the Theosophical Worldview statement.

 Although this Wisdom has been offered throughout the ages under various names and in many languages, its essence is fundamentally the same, however much its outer aspects and manner of presentation may vary.
-It especially points to the reality of brotherhood and the imperative necessity of practising it; but it also gives insight into the unexplained around us and helps the development of our latent powers; and it is the inner harmony of religion, philosophy and science.
+It especially points to the reality of a universal kinship and the imperative necessity of practising it.
+It also gives insight into the unexplained laws of nature around us and encourages each individual to delve deeply into our own hearts to cultivate the latent powers within.
+It is through the study of religion, philosophy and science that we can broaden our horizons so as to recognise the One Life in All.

 The Philosophy of the Society